Ektor Rivera: Musical theatre

-TV & FILM
+TV and film

 In 2022, Ektor Rivera and Lacey Chabert starred in the film 'Groundswell' for the Hallmark Channel.
 This story, filmed in Hawaii, is based on the book by Katie Lee Biegel and directed by Lee Friedlander.

 Another film starring Rivera for the Hallmark Channel was 'Sugar Plum Twist' alongside Jamie Gray Hyder and Laura Rosguer.

-In 2021, he starred in the PuertoRican film 'La Ultima Gira', directed by Douglas-Pedro Sánchez.
+In 2021, he starred in the Puerto Rican film 'La Ultima Gira', directed by Douglas-Pedro Sánchez.
 Ektor Rivera portrayed the complicated life of Daniel Santos, one of the most important singers in Latin America during the era of Bolero.
 Rivera not only played the character but also used his own voice to produce 8 songs on the soundtrack.
 The album was produced by Puerto Rican salsa band 'Orquesta El Macabeo' and it was considered the best music album of 2021 by Fundación Nacional para la Cultura Popular.

 Among his TV shows performances are: "Fantasy Island' (FOX), "NCIS" (CBS), "Start Up" (Netflix), “Lucia, Ignacio y otras historias”, “Nene lindo”, "Tercera", "Pasión de mil amores", "Incógnita" (TV Series), and "Ill Viaggio".

-In 2017 He participated as one of the stars to dance in the popular tv program Mira Quien Baila for Univision, becoming one of the finalists, representing Puerto Rico and the foundation Cabecitas Rapadas (‘Little Shave Heads’), non-profit entity for cancer patients in Puerto Rico.
+In 2017 he participated as one of the stars to dance in the popular tv program Mira Quien Baila for Univision, becoming one of the finalists, representing Puerto Rico and the foundation Cabecitas Rapadas (‘Little Shave Heads’), non-profit entity for cancer patients in Puerto Rico.

 Ektor appeared in a recurring role in Crackle series StartUp (as Eddie).
 As a Voice Over actor, Rivera recently joined the cast "The Shallows" by Sony Pictures.

 Since 2014 he is part of a various promotional sketches in the Jimmy Kimmel Live Show for ABC in Hollywood, CA.